jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/index.rst

 .. index:: !
 Irena manual

-Manual |release| for Irena version 2.69 for Igor 8.0 and higher (will still work on Igor 7.05)
+Manual |release| for Irena version 2.71 for Igor 8.0 and higher (will NOT work on Igor 7)

 .. toctree::
    :maxdepth: 4